Jefreesujit/gemchat/README.md

 Before contributing, please make sure to read and follow our Code of Conduct.

-Thank you for your interest in contributing to GemChat!
+Thank you for your interest in contributing to Cliffer!